ng-doc/ng-doc/apps/ng-doc/docs/getting-started/migrations/index.md

   be provided by using `provideNgDocApp` function.
 - `NgDocGeneratedModule` was removed, now you need to use `provideNgDocContext` function to provide context of the generated documentation.
-- `providePageProcessor` and `providePageSkeleton` functions were added, now you must use them to provide default or your own page processors and page skeleton components.
+- `provideMainPageProcessor` and `providePageSkeleton` functions were added, now you must use them to provide default or your own page processors and page skeleton components.

 Please see updated `*GettingStartedInstallation#configuring-application` articles for more information how your